dotimplement/HealthChain/CONTRIBUTING.md

 ## Join Our Discord

 Are you a domain expert with valuable insights?
-We encourage you to join our [Discord community](https://discord.gg/jG4UWCUh) and share your wisdom.
+We encourage you to join our [Discord community](https://discord.gg/4v6XgGBZ) and share your wisdom.
 Your expertise can help shape the future of the project and guide us in making informed decisions.

 We believe that every contribution, big or small, makes a difference.
 Thank you for being a part of our community!

 ## How to Contribute Code

+This project uses `poetry` for dependency management.
+For more information see the [poetry documentation](https://python-poetry.org/docs/).

 1. Fork the repository to your own GitHub account.
 For more details check out [github documentation](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo).

 2. Clone the forked repository to your local machine.

-3. Run `poetry install` to install all the necessary dependencies.
+3. Run `poetry install --with dev` to install all the necessary development dependencies.

 4. Try running `poetry run pytest` to check that all is working as expected.